jackharrhy/yaMUN/README.md

 - include - `string[]` - Fields to fetch, rather than all fields, for a condensed view.

+---

 - `GET /courses/:crn` - Get course by its crn

+### Users

+Users of the site.

+- `POST /users` - Create a user account.

 ### Schedule

 A saved list of courses users can keep to track what they wish to take.

+- `POST /schedules` - Create a new schedule.
 - `GET /schedules/:scheduleId` - Get schedule by id.
 - `PUT /schedules/:scheduleId/courses/:crn` - Add course to user schedule.
 - `DELETE /schedules/:scheduleId/courses/:crn` - Remove course from user schedule.